jjd9/snakeskin/README.md

 ## Installation

-pip install .
+`pip install .`

+Note: Only tested on Ubuntu 22.04

 ## Usage

 Minimum inputs:

-snakeskin ./path/to/input_image ./path/to/photos
+`snakeskin ./path/to/input_image ./path/to/photos`

 Maximum inputs:

-snakeskin ./path/to/input_image ./path/to/photos --method best --scale 1.0 --alpha 0.3 --verbose False --show_lines False --output_directory ./path/to/output_directory
+`snakeskin ./path/to/input_image ./path/to/photos --method best --scale 1.0 --alpha 0.3 --verbose False --show_lines False --output_directory ./path/to/output_directory`

 This will create two photos.
-- mosaic.png - the final mosaic image
+- `mosaic.png` - the final mosaic image
-- side_by_side.png - a side-by-side image comparing the final mosaic image to the original image
+- `side_by_side.png` - a side-by-side image comparing the final mosaic image to the original image

 ## Options